 - 1-1 FULL-TIME EMPLOYEE An employee who works in a position which is approved by the County Board, and which is generally budgeted based on a 37.5 or 40.0 hour work week, but must be budgeted for at least 30 hours per week.
 Full-time employees are eligible for County paid-time-off benefits, health/life insurance benefits, and retirement benefits.
 Full-time appointed and elected department heads are also eligible for these benefits. - 1-2 PART-TIME EMPLOYEE An employee who works in an approved position, which is budgeted at less than 6.0 hours per day or 30 hours per week.
 Part-time employees are not eligible for health/life insurance benefits, but generally receive proportionate paid-time-off benefits, and do participate in the retirement plan. - 1-3 TEMPORARY EMPLOYEE A person who is hired for a specific period of time or to complete a specific task.
 Temporary employees fill no specific position.
 Hours worked and hourly rate are set by the department head within the constraints of a temporary salary budget approved by the County Board.
 Temporary employees are not eligible for health/life insurance benefits or for paid-time-off benefits.
-Temporary employees participate in the retirement plan if they work, or are expected to work, 1,000 hours annually. - 1-4 PER DIEM EMPLOYEE An individual, including Department Heads, who receives a standard sum of remuneration for each day worked is considered a per diem employee and is not eligible for County benefits, unless otherwise stated. - 1-5 BOARD The Champaign County Mental Health Board and the Champaign County Developmental Disabilities Board as delineated in their Inter-Governmental Agreement. - 1-6 EXECUTIVE DIRECTOR The CCMHB/CCDDB executive director is responsible for human resource management and will work in collaboration with the Champaign County Administrator and designated county staff including the county Human Resource Generalist and the Insurance Specialist. - 1-7 UNDERUTILIZATION OF MINORITIES The employment of fewer minority workers in a particular job classification than would reasonably be expected by the minority workers' availability in the workforce. - 1-8 JOB SHARING The sharing of one full-time CCMHB/CCDDB non-supervisory position by two individuals. - 1-9 DAYS All references to number of days in this policy shall be understood to be working days, and shall not include weekends or legal state/federal holidays or when the County Offices are closed by order of the Sheriff of Champaign County. - 1-10 DOMESTIC PARTNER Domestic Partners are persons who: - a.
-Are at least 18 years of age. - b.
-Are competent to contract at the time the domestic partnership statement is completed. - c.
-Are not legally married to any person and not related in any way that would prohibit marriage in our state of operation. - d.
-Are each other's sole domestic partner. - e.
+Temporary employees participate in the retirement plan if they work, or are expected to work, 1,000 hours annually. - 1-4 PER DIEM EMPLOYEE An individual, including Department Heads, who receives a standard sum of remuneration for each day worked is considered a per diem employee and is not eligible for County benefits, unless otherwise stated. - 1-5 BOARD The County Board of the County of Champaign, Illinois. - 1-6 POLICY, PERSONNEL, & APPOINTMENTS COMMITTEE The Policy, Personnel, & Appointments Committee of the Champaign County Board. - 1-7 COUNTY ADMINISTRATOR The County Administrator is responsible for human resource management.
+Employees in the Administrative Services Department who report to the County Administrator are responsible for county-wide human resource functions including, but not limited to, payroll services and administration of employee benefits. - 1-8 UNDERUTILIZATION OF MINORITIES The employment of fewer minority workers in a particular job classification than would reasonably be expected by the minority workers' availability in the workforce. - 1-9 JOB SHARING The sharing of one full-time Champaign County non-supervisory position by two individuals. - 1-10 DAYS All references to number of days in this policy shall be understood to be working days, and shall not include weekends or legal state/federal holidays or when the County Offices are closed by order of the Sheriff of Champaign County. - 1-11 DOMESTIC PARTNER Domestic Partners are persons who:

+- a.
+Are at least 18 years of age.

+- b.
+Are competent to contract at the time the domestic partnership statement is completed.

+- c.
+Are not legally married to any person and not related in any way that would prohibit marriage in our state of operation.

+- d.
+Are each other's sole domestic partner.

+- e.
 Share permanent residence.